Kazmirchuk/nats-tcl/CoreAPI.md

 You can provide the following options:
 - `-timeout ms` - expire the request after X ms (recommended!).
 Default timeout is infinite.
-- `-callback cmdPrefix` - do not block and deliver the reply to this callback
+- `-callback cmdPrefix` - do not block and deliver the reply to this callback.
 - `-dictmsg dictmsg` - return the reply as a dict accessible to the [nats::msg](#natsmsg) ensemble.
 - `-max_msgs maxMsgs` - gather multiple replies.
 If this option is not used, the 'new-style' request is triggered under the hood (uses a shared subscription for all requests), and only the first reply is returned.
 If this option is used (even with `maxMsgs`=1), it triggers the 'old-style' request that creates its own subscription. `-dictmsg` is always true in this case.